telerik/reporting-docs/report-items/htmltextbox/limitations.md

 ---
-title: HtmlTextBox Overview
+title: Known Limitations
-page_title: HtmlTextBox Report Item Overview
+page_title: Known Limitations of the HtmlTextBox Report Item
-description: "Learn more about the Telerik Reporting HtmlTextBox report item and its key features covering style through HTML tags and CSS attributes, using embedded expressions, and more."
+description: "Learn more about the considerations and known imitations of the Telerik Reporting HtmlTextBox report item."
-slug: telerikreporting/designing-reports/report-structure/htmltextbox/overview
+slug: htmltextbox_known_limitations
-tags: telerik, reporting, report, items, htmltextbox, overview, key, features
+tags: telerik, reporting, report, items, htmltextbox, considerations, known, limitations
+previous_url: /report-items-html-text-box
 published: True
-position: 0
+position: 20
-previous_url: /report-items-html-text-box
 ---

 # Known Limitations

+When working with the Telerik Reporting HtmlTextBox report item, note the following design considerations and known limitations.

->* The HtmlTextBox respects only inline styles.
+* The HtmlTextBox respects only inline styles.
->* The HtmlTextBox works with the text formatting options only.
+* The HtmlTextBox works with the text-formatting options only.
->* The HtmlTextbox is rendered as plain text with no formatting in Excel.
+* The HtmlTextbox is rendered as plain text with no formatting in Excel.
->* RTL (Right to Left) is not supported.
+* The HtmlTextBox doesn't support RTL (Right-to-Left) rendering.
->* The HyperLink (`<a>` tag) is interactive (acts as an actual hyperlink) only under an HTML rendering extension.
-To add links in PDF, XLSX, DOCX, PPTX files and HTML, XAML, IMAGE renderings for the different Report Viewers, you can use a [Hyperlink Action]({%slug telerikreporting/designing-reports/adding-interactivity-to-reports/actions/hyperlink-action%}).
+* The HyperLink HTML tag (`<a>`) is interactive (acts as an actual hyperlink) only under an HTML rendering extension.

+  To add links in PDF, XLSX, DOCX, and PPTX files, and HTML, XAML, and IMAGE renderings for the different Report Viewers, use a [hyperlink action]({%slug telerikreporting/designing-reports/adding-interactivity-to-reports/actions/hyperlink-action%}).

->* Any limitations of the HtmlTextBox in specific export formats are reflected in the respective topic in the [Design considerations for Report Rendering]({%slug telerikreporting/designing-reports/rendering-and-paging/design-considerations-for-report-rendering/overview%}) help section.
+For more information about all limitations of the HtmlTextBox in specific export formats, refer to the articles in the section on [design considerations for report rendering]({%slug telerikreporting/designing-reports/rendering-and-paging/design-considerations-for-report-rendering/overview%}).